 Because the owner bakes his crusty French style baguettes right on site, and while not 100% super authentic, the sandwiches are delicious, filling and affordable.
 Choose from bahn mi, philly cheesesteak, beef taco or jerk chicken.

-Admittedly, there are fried chicken joints on every other corner of every other street in Korea, and everyone has a favourite.
+Admittedly, there’s fried chicken joints on every other corner of every other street in Korea, and everyone has a favourite.
 I’m not ashamed to admit I’ve tried enough fried chicken in Seoul to have a good basis for comparison.

 Their original coating is light, extra crunchy and has the kind of seasoning and spice that makes you keep eating far beyond when you should.
-One bird costs from 15,900 – 19,900, depending on whether it’s boneless or not and the type of sauce, topping etc… and arrives at your house on a bed of shrimp chips along with the requisite pickled radish and a Pepsi.
+Probably because it’s made from rice flour, instead of breading.
+One bird costs from 15,900 to 19,900 won, depending on whether it’s boneless or not and the type of sauce, topping etc… and arrives at your house on a bed of shrimp chips along with the requisite pickled radish and a Pepsi.

-화덕고깃간 is a rare find not just in Jamsil Saenae, but in Seoul itself.
+화덕고깃간 is a rare find not just near Jamsilsaenae Station, but in Seoul itself.
 Not just because it’s the only one in the city (the other being in Daegu), but because it’s one of the few bbq places in Korea that sears its meat over an actual wood fire at your table.